 Name (Date of Birth) Career Summary, Position and Responsibilities and Important Concurrent Positions Number of Company's Shares Held (shares) Candidate 1 Joined Suntory Limited (Present: Suntory Spirits Limited) in April 1977.
-2,500 Reelection Assumed the office of Chief Operating Officer, Supply Chain Management Division and Senior General Manager, Supply Chain Management Department of such company in September 2004.
-Saburo Kogo Assumed the office of Director of such company in March 2006.
+2,500 Reelection Assumed the office of Chief Operating Officer, Supply Chain Management Division and Senior General Manager, Supply Chain Management Department of such company in September 2004. , Saburo Kogo Assumed the office of Director of such company in March 2006.
 (August 27, 1954) Assumed the office of Chief Operating Officer, Sales & Marketing Division Kinki Area of such company in March 2008.
 Assumed the office of Executive Officer of Suntory Holdings Limited in April 2009.
 Assumed the office of Managing Director of Suntory Beer & Spirits Limited (Present: Suntory Liquors Limited) in April 2009.
 Assumed the office of Chief Operating Officer, Sales & Marketing Division Kinki Area of such company in April 2009.
 Assumed the office of Chief Operating Officer, Metropolitan Sales & Marketing Division of such company in September 2009.
 Assumed the office of Senior Managing Director of Suntory Beverage & Food Limited in January 2011.
 Assumed the office of Chief Operating Officer, Marketing & Development Division of such company in January 2011.
 Assumed the office of Managing Executive Officer of Suntory Holdings Limited in January 2011.
 Assumed the office of Chief Operating Officer, Beverage & Food Business Division of Suntory Beverage & Food Limited in May 2012.
-Assumed the office of Executive Vice President of such company in December 2012.
-Has occupied the office of Representative Director and President of such company from March 2016 to date (incumbent).
-Has occupied the office of Chief Operating Officer, Corporate Strategy Division of such company from April 2017 to date (incumbent). <responsibilities> Overall Group Management and Chief Operating Officer, Corporate Strategy Division</responsibilities> <important concurrent="" positions=""> Director of Suntory Beverage &amp; Food Asia Pte.
-Ltd. Director of FRUCOR SUNTORY NEW ZEALAND LIMITED Director of FRUCOR SUNTORY AUSTRALIA PTY.
-LIMITED Director of Pepsi Bottling Ventures LLC</important>

-Name (Date of Birth) Career Summary, Position and Responsibilities and Important Concurrent Positions Number of Company's Shares Held (shares) <reason for="" selection="" the=""> Mr. Kogo has borne management responsibility of the Suntory Beverage &amp; Food Limited Group (the "Group") in his role as Representative Director and President of the Company.
-In consideration not only of his track record in directing the entire Group through his strong leadership but also his keen insight derived from his wide-ranging experience, notably in the marketing division and also in the sales and SCM divisions, we judge him well qualified to continue in the role of Director.</reason> <board attendance="" directors="" meeting="" of=""> 19/19</board> <term as="" director="" of="" office=""> Seven years and two months (as of the closing of the Meeting)</term>
+Assumed the office of Director, Executive Vice President of such company in December 2012.
+Has occupied the office of Representative Director, President & Chief Executive Officer of such company from March 2016 to date (incumbent).
+Assumed the office of Chief Operating Officer, Corporate Strategy Division of such company in April 2017. <responsibilities> Overall Group Management</responsibilities> <reason for="" selection="" the=""> In consideration of Mr. Kogo's strong leadership in his role as Representative Director, President & Chief Executive Officer of the Company, his track record in directing the entire Group, and his extensive insights into all areas of management and wide-ranging work experience, we judge him well qualified to continue in the role of Director so that he may contribute to further strengthening the functioning of the Board of Directors.</reason> <board attendance="" directors="" meeting="" of=""> 15/15</board> <term as="" director="" of="" office=""> Eight years and two months (as of the closing of the Meeting)</term>